uwbiot/IPv6OverBluetoothLowEnergyMesh/IPv6ToBle.sys/ReadMe.txt

 On the border router device, the main WDFDEVICE device object also registers a timer that fires every 5 seconds.
 This timer's purpose is to flush the runtime lists to the registry for permanent storage in the event of unexpected shutdown or driver uninstallation.
+This is accomplished by queueing work items with system worker threads that run at IRQL == PASSIVE_LEVEL.
 The driver then checks the registry the next time it begins.

 //-----------------------------------------------------------------------------
 // High-level driver code order of operations